Leonardo da Vinci Pink Rose

 The Thinking Man's Pink?

-All I can say is that he looks beautifully old-fashioned, is robust of bush, and is beautifully, naturally pink - a pretty pink, without the slightest hint of pastel fragility.
+All I can say is that he looked beautifully old-fashioned, started off being robust of bush, and was beautifully, naturally pink - a pretty pink, without the slightest hint of pastel fragility.
 The intellectual, thinking man's pink, perhaps?
 Enjoy!

-For the record, Leonardo himself is enjoying life much more now.
-I've replanted him in the sunny Allotment Garden.
+For the record, Leonardo started sulking, so he was replanted in the sunny Allotment Garden.
 It wasn't the Centranthus - the Pond Paddock trees were just getting too big, and providing far too much shade.
 I couldn't have Leonardo getting the sulks, creatively speaking.